wisdom1457/attendancesapp/README.md

 - Secure login using hashed passwords and PHP sessions.
 - Role-aware dashboard with contextual guidance for the next development phases.
 - Minimal styling for a clean baseline user interface.
+- Tuition, exam, and activities fee payments through the SSLCommerz gateway.

 ## Getting Started